 Even though a property return is submitted, the disposal will still need to be reported on a Self Assessment Tax Return where the final tax will be calculated with any underpayment of tax due by 31 January after the tax year in question.

 HMRC have 12 months from the date on which the property return is submitted to enquire into that return as well as the normal 12 month enquiry window in relation to Self Assessment Tax Return.

 With the filing deadline for the property return being at just 30 days, it is important that information relating to any UK residential property history is collated as soon as possible.

-From 6 April 2020, these changes coupled with the changes to interest relief will be reduced so that only a 20% tax credit is available.
-This may make some individuals consider selling UK residential property and if this is the case some consideration should be given to making the sale before 6 April 2020.
+From 6 April 2020, these changes coupled with the changes to mortgage interest relief will be reduced so that only a 20% tax credit is available.
+This may make some individuals consider selling UK residential property.

 For further information or a discussion on this subject please contact our Tax Partner, Mark Moore

 Sign up to our newsletter